News Corporation: Expansion and consolidation

-In 1986 and 1987, News Corp (through subsidiary News International) moved to adjust the production process of its British newspapers, over which the printing unions had long maintained a highly restrictive grip.
+In 1986 and 1987, News Corp (through subsidiary News International) moved to adjust the production process of its British newspapers, over which the printing unions had long dominated.
 A number of senior Australian media moguls were brought into Murdoch's powerhouse, including John Dux, who was managing director of the South China Morning Post.
 This led to a confrontation with the printing unions National Graphical Association and Society of Graphical and Allied Trades.
 The move of News International's London operation to Wapping in the East End resulted in nightly battles outside the new plant.
 Delivery vans and depots were frequently and violently attacked.
 Ultimately the unions capitulated.